Tenbatsu24/versioning-utility/README.md

 * Use feature branches (`feature/`) to keep changes organized.
 * Use pre-release branches (`beta/`, `rc/`) to test changes before merging into `main`.
 * Branch summaries help track which branch introduced which changes, useful for larger projects or multiple contributors.

+---
+## License
+This project is licensed under Apache 2.0 - see the [LICENSE](LICENSE) file for details.